cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 CPace is proven secure under the hardness of the computational Simultaneous Diffie-Hellmann (SDH) assumption in the group G (as defined in {{CPacePaper}}).
-This assumption is not expected to hold any longer if large-scale quantum computers (LSQC) happen to  become available.
+This assumption is not expected to hold any longer when large-scale quantum computers (LSQC) are available.
-Still even in case that LSQC emerge, it is reasonable to assume that discrete-logarithm calculations will remain costly.
-Here CPace whith ephemeral session id values forces the adversary to solve one computational Diffie-Hellman problem per password guess {{CPacePaper2}}.
+Still, even in case that LSQC emerge, it is reasonable to assume that discrete-logarithm computations will remain costly.
+CPace with ephemeral session id values sid forces the adversary to solve one computational Diffie-Hellman problem per password guess {{CPacePaper2}}.
 In this sense, using the wording suggested by Steve Thomas on the CFRG mailing list, CPace is "quantum-annoying".

 # IANA Considerations